casiodk/class_cacher/README.md

 User.cached_unique_class_cache_key
 ```

-Shuold be used together with memcached and the dalli gem (or similar)
+Should be used together with memcached and the dalli gem (or similar)

 ## Contributing